gmarin13/MIAMI/doc/README.txt

 distance profiles, if any provided.

-To compute only data reuse information, but no instruction scheduling, you must still specify a machine model with option -m, but you can pass the option -no_scheduling.
+To compute only data reuse information, but no instruction scheduling, you must specify a machine model with option -m and the option -no_scheduling.

 -o <output_prefix> : specifies the prefix used for all the output files.
-'miami' outputs multiple xml files, and possibly some .csv files.
+'miami' can output multiple xml files, and possibly some .csv files.
 They will all start with the specified prefix.
 By default, the prefix is ExecutableName-MachineName

 By default, the process PID is appended to the output files.